Serving Bloomer and beyond since 1901!

 More about us...

 The first telephone in Bloomer was installed by the Bel Telephone Company in Trankle’s general store in 1900 to provide long-distance telephone service.

-The phone in Trankle's general store stirred the interest of a couple of Bloomer doctors who installed telephones between their offices, which were about five blocks apart.
+The phone in Trankle's general store stirred the interest of a few Bloomer doctors who installed telephones between their offices, which were about five blocks apart.
 These first local phones were really a curiosity and soon others in the city were interested in having phones connected to their businesses .

-During 1995, the company introduced dial-up Internet service to its customers.
+During 1995 the company introduced dial-up internet service to its customers.

 In 2006, a project to convert from copper to fiber-to-the-home internet technology began and video entertainment capabilities were added.
 And Bloomer Broadband continues to expand not only its service area, but also its speed offerings.

 To see where we're headed next, visit bloomer.net/progress or check out our internet page.